SjayantT/virtual_zoo/README.md

 The first webpage is about the animan in short term.
 After clicking on that animal's about link the user will visit in the next webpage , then he/she can read about that animal in dept and can watch images of that animal. <br>
 We can make changes in our project time to time.
+We have developed this project, but by some issues I am not able to upload it's code.